Remote Wilderness Rescue and Travel Insurance: What You Need To Know

 Pro Tip 1: Practically no guide company or tour operator will cover the costs of a rescue should you need one whether or not they recommend you to get rescue insurance.

 Pro Tip 2: Nearly all travel insurance policies say they cover “Emergency Evacuation.”
 What they actually mean is that they’ll cover your transport from one hospital to another if and only if the local doctor says you need a higher level of care.
-The Emergency Evacuation does not cover the cost of getting you to the first local clinic or hospital from the site of injury or accident.
+The “Emergency Evacuation” does not cover the cost of getting you from the site of injury to the hospital in the first place.
 This kind of blew my mind.
-Surely thousands of people are buying these policies without understanding the meanings of their (intentionally?) confusing syntax.
+Surely thousands of people are buying these policies without understanding the meanings of these confusing terms.

 RESCUE VS. TRAVEL INSURANCE: WHAT’S THE DIFFERENCE?